nchenderson/elements-nonpar-stat/02-getting-started.Rmd

 # Working with R {#getting-started}

+You can download R by visiting https://www.r-project.org/ and clicking on the **download R** link.
+Follow the instructions to complete installation.
+THe most recent version is version 3.6.2.

+It is not necessary to use this, but I find **RStudio** to be a very useful integrated development environment (IDE) for computing with **R**. **RStudio** may be downloaded and installed by visiting https://rstudio.com/

 <!--
 Before we can start exploring data in R, there are some key concepts to understand first: